eleonoragrassucci/Computer-Scientists-Network/README.md

 Here, we wrote a function named neighbors to evaluate the hop distance from Aris.
 This function saves into a list "to_visit" the neighbors of the nodes it visits and then it takes the node to visit into account.
-It repeats this steps until the d-distance set from the input.
+It repeats these steps until the d-distance set from the input.

 In particular, as you can see in the pdf file, this function is faster than the newtorkx one.